Universal truth of operator statements via ideal membership: Reduction to arithmetic operator statements

 The axioms $\AA$ of preadditive semicategories form a set of sentences in Skolem normal form.
-Hence, Corollary~\ref{cor herbrand} can be used to reduce semantic consequences $\AA \models \varphi$ to syntactic consequences of ground sentences.
+Hence, Theorem~\ref{thm:herbrand} can be used to reduce semantic consequences $\AA \models \varphi$ to syntactic consequences of ground sentences.
 However, it might seem that the version of Herbrand's theorem stated above has limited applicability since it requires $\varphi$ to be in Herbrand normal form.
-Fortunately, for any set $\Phi \subseteq \Sent(\Sigma)$ of axioms, every formula can be transformed into a $\Phi$-equivalent sentence in Herbrand normal form.
+Fortunately, for any set $\Phi \subseteq \Sent(\Sigma)$ of axioms, every formula can be transformed into a $\Phi$-equivalid sentence in Herbrand normal form.
+Recall that two formulas $\varphi$ and $\psi$ are called $\Phi$-equivalid if $\Phi \models \varphi$ if and only if $\Phi \models \psi$.